Kakegawa Castle

 1 of 1 in Kakegawa

-Kakegawa Castle (掛川城, Kakegawajō), a rare example of a wooden reconstruction, was rebuilt in 1994 after its original keep was lost in 1869.
-Unlike most modern castle reconstructions made of concrete, Kakegawa Castle maintains its traditional architectural style, offering a glimpse into Japan's feudal past.
-Situated on a hill in central Kakegawa, the castle once held a strategic position along the historic Tokaido Road.
-Over the centuries, it changed hands among powerful clans, including the Tokugawa after their victory at the Battle of Sekigahara.
-Visitors can explore the castle's interiors, including its museum displays, and climb to the top of the keep for sweeping views of the city and surrounding landscapes.
+Kakegawa Castle (掛川城, Kakegawajō) is a rare example of a wooden reconstruction, rebuilt in 1994 after the original keep was lost in 1869.
+Unlike most modern reconstructions made of concrete, this castle preserves traditional architectural techniques, providing a more authentic historical experience.
+Perched atop a hill in the heart of Kakegawa, the castle once played a crucial role as a strategic stronghold along the Tokaido Road, a major route connecting Kyoto and Edo (now Tokyo).
+Over the centuries, the castle changed hands among powerful feudal clans, including the Tokugawa after their victory at the Battle of Sekigahara.
+Today, visitors can explore the castle's interiors, which include exhibits about its history, and climb to the top for sweeping views of the city and surrounding landscapes.

 Read more